 We are very excited to be able to offer this new Nordic Walking short break in 2018.
 We have teamed up with Kelly Bennett from Walk Kernow who is an expert on Cornwall and knows all the best trails to drink in the sights and sounds of this naturally stunning area.

 Kelly will be leading the walks along with Ros and Marcus, and what a treat we have in store.
-See the itinerary below for what you’ll enjoy on this fabulous weekend (please note this is a bank holiday) :
+See the itinerary below for what you’ll enjoy on this fabulous bank holiday weekend:

-You will arrive at the Greenbank Hotel in Falmouth throughout the day/evening and we'll meet at the hotel for drinks from 8pm.
+You can arrive at the Greenbank Hotel Falmouth from 3pm and Ros and Marcus will be at the hotel bar for drinks at 8.15-8.30pm.
 You'll make your own way to the hotel but we can arrange lift shares nearer the time.
+We'd suggest you leave in plenty of time as traffic may be busy.

 The Greenbank Hotel is a contemporary yet elegant 4 star hotel perched on Falmouth’s historic waterfront, and it will be a truly unforgettable experience.
 The rooms are stylish, fresh and comfortable, the reviews from previous travellers are excellent, and if you're feeling indulgent you can book yourself in for a luxury spa treatment.
 The main bar has far reaching views across The Fal to Flushing and it’ll be the perfect place to meet your fellow walkers.
 Then off to bed for a great nights sleep before our upcoming adventure.